 Treatment is achieved by suppression of bacterial growth by administration of penicillin and erythromycin antibiotics that eliminates C. diphtheriae and terminate the production of toxin.

 Active immunization is achieved by the administration of diphtheria toxoid: formaldehyde inactivated diphtheria toxin.
 In endemic areas vaccine is started at 3 months and 3 doses are given at 6-8 weeks interval and a booster dose at 6 years.
 It is often administered in combination with tetanus, and pertussis vaccine.

-Passive immunization is considered as an emergency measure when susceptible person is exposed to infections and in such case 500-100units of antitoxin is administered subcutaneously after skin test (Schick test)
+Passive immunization is considered an emergency measure when a susceptible person is exposed to infections and in such case 500-100units of antitoxin is administered subcutaneously after a skin test (Schick test).